RaptorCapture247/AquaVaults-Swapper/SetupGuide.md

 ---

 ## There is no guarantee your swaps will count towards participation on Pond0x.
 While I have used and tested this swapper there is no guarantee it is safe.
 Please do your due diligence and use a burner wallet before connecting a main wallet.
+If you are unfamiliar with code, please copy the Swapper-UI.html file and give it to an AI and ask about its functions and risks.

 ---